NetoECommerce/Skeletal/testing.md

 ## UTIL FUNCTIONS

 ### $.isMobileView()

+Will return a true/false based on `var NETOMobileView`.

+On init `NETOMobileView` is set to false.

 ### $.isFacebookView()

+Will return a true/false based on `var NETOFacebookView`.

+On init `NETOFacebookView` is set to false.

 ### $.isFacebookPurpose()

+Will return a true/false based on `var NETOFacebookPurpose`.

+On init `NETOFacebookPurpose` is set to false.

 ### $.addFacebookNView()

+Finds all the `a` tags on the page and gives them an nview from the variable `NETOFacebookViewName`

+On init `NETOFacebookViewName` is set to a string 'facebook'.

+It also gives all each form a hidde input with the attribute name `nview` a `value` of `NETOFacebookViewName`.

 ### $.addFacebookNPurpose()

+Calls for the $.addNPurpose(npur) function then sets `NETOFacebookPurpose` to true.

 ### $.addNPurpose(npur)

+The same as the $.addFacebookNView() function, but instead of using the varible `NETOFacebookViewName` for the nview, it uses the param 'npur' the user places in.

 ### $.isJQVersion(cmp,vertxt)

+Figures out if you have the correct jQuery version?

 ### $.setCurrencySymbol(symb)

+Changes the variable `NETOCurrencySymbol` to be the param 'symb' the user places in.

+On init `NETOCurrencySymbol` is a string of '$'.

 ### $.formatNumber(num, param)

 ### $.formatCurrency(num)

-Formats param num to be correct dollar format e.g. $4.00
+Formats param 'num' to be correct dollar format e.g. $4.00

-- Can change the symbol by changing var NETOCurrencySymbol to different string.
+- Can change the symbol by changing var NETOCurrencySymbol to different string using the $.setCurrencySymbol(symb) function.

 ### $.create_netosd_data(data, sp)
 ### $.create_netosd_data_rc(data, vids, sp)